antimof/UxPlay/README.md

     GStreamer playbin v3: use "-hls 2" to revert to playbin v2 if some videos fail to play_.

-    * added support for setting a password (as an alternative to on-screen pin codes) to control client access (-pw option); added support for setting initial audion volume (--vol option), and output of audio-mode metatdate to file (for display, -md option).
+    * user-requested features: added support for setting a password (as an alternative to on-screen pin codes) to control client access (-pw option); added support for setting initial client audio-streaming  volume (-vol option), and output of audio-mode metadata to file (for display by some external process, -md option).

 ## Highlights: